 As we spend most of our time hiking in the backcountry in British Columbia, we always carry a packable down jacket.
 When you get up into the alpine, the temperature drops quickly and you want to make sure you have a warm jacket that is light and easy to carry.
 The temperature is an essential part of deciding what to wear for a day hike.

 My absolute favourite jacket for warmth is the Patagonia Down Sweater Hoody.
-It’s not the cheapest option, but offers incredible warmth while being crazy light and it packs down into its own pocket.
+It’s not the cheapest option but offers incredible warmth while being crazy light and it packs down into its own pocket.
+You could also consider the Patagonia Nano Puff.
+Compare the Down Sweater and the Nano Puff in our full comparison here.
 Find out more about this jacket by following the links below or read our full review here.